Breast Augmentation at Tampa Bay Plastic Surgery

 You may be a good candidate for breast augmentation with fat grafting if:

-Safety is always our top priority, which is why it is so crucial for your doctor to know about the following:
+With Breast Augmentation Tampa patients' safety is always our top priority, which is why it is so crucial for your doctor to know about the following:

 One of our patient coordinators will give you a detailed pre-operative checklist to ensure you are ready for surgery.